wp-plugins/adkingpro/readme.txt

 1. Download and unzip the zip file onto your computer
 2. Upload the 'adkingpro' folder into the `/wp-content/plugins/` directory (alternatively, install the plugin from the plugin directory within the admin)
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Create your first advert within the 'Advert' section of the admin
+4. Create your first advert within the 'Advert' section of the admin (Make sure you assign it to a type)
 5. Within the WYSIWYG editor, place the short code '[adkingpro]' or within the code, &lt;?php do_shortcode('[adkingpro']); ?&gt;

 == Frequently Asked Questions ==